 Over the past few decades, the Arthritis Foundation and the arthritis community have made enormous strides in helping patients.
 Today, however, there aren’t enough rheumatologists available to diagnose, treat and dispense drugs to the people who need them.
 And unless something is done, the problem will only get worse.

-The Arthritis Foundation’s fellowship initiative is part of the Foundation’s strategy to ensure access to medical care for more than 54 million Americans living with doctor diagnosed arthritis.
+The Arthritis Foundation’s fellowship initiative is part of the Foundation’s strategy to ensure access to medical care for more than 54 million Americans living with doctor-diagnosed arthritis.

-The American College of Rheumatology (ACR) cautions about the insufficient number of rheumatologists (both adult and pediatric) available to serve the growing patient population.
+The American College of Rheumatology (ACR) cautions about the insufficient number of rheumatologists (both adult and pediatric) available to serve the increasing patient population.
 This growing shortage is expected to increase, creating more barriers to care; subsequently, worsening disease outcomes, negatively impacting quality of life, decreasing productivity and increasing mortality rates.
-Without immediate efforts, we will have 43 percent fewer adult rheumatologists and 50 percent fewer pediatric rheumatologists than are needed to meet patient needs.
+Without immediate efforts, we will have 43 percent fewer adult rheumatologists and 50 percent fewer pediatric rheumatologists that are needed to meet patient needs.